kimutai-codes/blog/posts/looking-at-sexual-immorality-from-a-psychological-perspective.md

 He started where I never expected he would.He started by reading **Mark 1:11(NIV)**: *And a voice came from heaven: “You are my Son, whom I love; with you I am well pleased.”* I almost asked if I was in the right hall😂😂

-He then taught us that this scripture contains all we need to live a life where we are content, full of confidence and self-esteem.A life which it will be hard to fall into sexual immorality, drug abuse, worthless friendships and many more things youth go through.Our focus however, was sexual purity.He started with the psychological reasons why many, including Christians, still struggle with sexual sin.

 In this scripture, God the Father shows **acceptance** to Jesus when he tells him **"You are my Son"**.He **affirms** him saying **"whom I love"** and **appreciates** him when he says **"With whom I am well pleased"**...I don't know if you are blown away by this exposition of the word as I was.I still am to this day.Wow🔥🔥

+The speaker taught us that this scripture contains all we need to live a life where we are content, full of confidence and self-esteem.A life which it will be hard to fall into sexual immorality, drug abuse, worthless friendships and many more things youth go through.Our focus however, was sexual purity.He started with the psychological reasons why many, including Christians, still struggle with sexual sin.

-**Acceptance**, **affirmation** and **appreciation** are core psychological needs.Everyone needs them and always craves them.They should primarily come from our fathers (or guardian father figure).If our fathers do not give them to us, we face a lot of issues without knowing where they stem from.Without them we feel the opposite.**Instead of feeling accepted**, **we fell rejected**.**Instead of feeling affirmed**, **we feel scorned** and **instead of feeling appreciated, we feel we are taken for granted**.Without them we walk around with what is called a [father wound](https://danielpassini.org/father-wound/).A feeling of emptiness, and we find ourselves looking for acceptance, affirmation and appreciation from anywhere and anyone.
+**Acceptance**, **affirmation** and **appreciation** are core psychological needs.Everyone needs them and always craves them.They should primarily come from our fathers (or guardian father figure).If our fathers do not give them to us, we face a lot of issues without knowing where they stem from.Without them we feel the opposite.**Instead of feeling accepted**, **we fell rejected**.**Instead of feeling affirmed**, **we feel scorned** and **instead of feeling appreciated, we feel we are taken for granted**.Without them we walk around with what is called a [father wound](https://danielpassini.org/father-wound/).A deep emotional wound that causes feelings of emptiness, and we find ourselves looking for acceptance, affirmation and appreciation from anywhere and anyone.

 As we crave these needs, people come in our lives offering them especially in our teens and we fall for them and submit to their demands as they seem to have everything we need.People doing drugs look cool and warm and when you do drugs with them.They don't hesitate to tell you "I'm proud of you man".Also, when you consume erotic media, that actor never scorns you.Girl, if you suffer this wound,when and that boy comes and tells you "You are beautiful" or  "I love you" you feel like you have the whole world.You won't even take a second to ask question their intentions..(despite it being almost normal these days).I'm not justifying any of these behaviors, but it really is not our fault.We are just looking to be filled from the wrong place.

-The speaker taught us the science of sexual addiction.This was also eye opening.
+The speaker also educated us on the science of sexual addiction.This was also eye opening.

 ## The science of sexual addiction; especially when it's illicit